Ugo Mazzucchelli: FIAP

 In 1963 Mazzucchelli founded a Carrara section of the "Italian Federation of Partisan Associations" ("Federazione italiana delle associazioni partigiane" / FIAP), of which he was already a member of the national ruling committee.
-The FIAP had been founded back in 1949 by Ferruccio Parri in order to try and bring together all the non-communist Italian partisan groups and members.
+The FIAP had been founded back in 1949 by Ferruccio Parri in order to try to bring together all the non-communist Italian partisan groups and members.
 In 1973 Mazzucchelli was still also a member of the national ruling committee of the "Italian Anarchist Federation" ("Federazione Anarchica Italiana" / FAI), and as far as Carrara were concerned the acronyms FIAP and FIA became almost interchangeable, both because of their similarity, and through the extent to which they both revolved around the still powerful reputation - based on his command of the wartime Lucetti and Schirru partisan battalions - and personality of Ugo Mazzucchelli.

 The old campaigner

 During the 1970s Mazzucchelli joined with his friend Umberto Marzocchi teamed up with the writer and longstanding pacifist Carlo Cassola and the "Lega per il Disarmo" which Cassola founded in 1977.
 Together they sought to reinvigorated anti-militarist commitment in Italy.

-During the early 1980s, despite being well part the conventional retirement age, Ugo Mazzucchelli continued to exercise his formidable organisational and campaigning skills.
+During the early 1980s, despite being well past the conventional retirement age, Ugo Mazzucchelli continued to exercise his formidable organisational and campaigning skills.
 Much of his energy was now devoted to the uses of marble, which in other cities might have been a niche concern, but in Carrara was at the core of the city's being.
 It was also the material on which Mazzucchelli himself principally depended for his livelihood.
 Nevertheless, it is apparent that during the last fifteen or so years of his life, Mazzucchelli's still considerable energies and leadership talents were no longer focussed principally on the mainstream concerns of the anarchist movement.
 He continued to campaign for appropriate memorials and headstones on tombs for men such as his old comrade Gino Lucetti, who had tried to assassinate Mussolini, and Giuseppe Spinelli whom circumstances had driven into Argentinian exile in 1945.
 Producing appropriately inscribed marble slabs was easy enough, but Mazzucchelli's heroes were not necessarily the heroes of the city's increasingly middle-class political establishment, and there was a myriad of bureaucratic and "technical" obstacles to be overcome.
 Mazzucchelli created a "Comitato giustizia per Franco Serantini" and led the campaign for a public memorial to celebrate Franco Serantini, a young anarchist who, following a rowdy anti-fascist demonstration, was killed - very many believed - by policemen in May 1972.
 A large stone memorial was eventually erected in Pisa's Piazza San Silvestro in 1982, but only on the basis of a sustained popular campaign by workers, students and the "angry housewives of proletarian Pisa", and after much angry debate.